bxia/Etsy-Rainbow/readme.txt

 * Sometimes while trying to retrieve data from Etsy, we get GET errors in the console for inexplicable reasons.
-It would work if you try with a different computer or wait a while.
+It would magically work if you try with a different browser or computer, wait a while, or restart your computer.
+If all else fails, try recompiling your kernel.